FurtherProgramming/assignment-2-s3845295/README.md

 Lockdown periods are not able to be edited or deleted inside the software.

 ## Packaging
 This project was built using the MVC software design pattern.
-The other classes in the structure are helpers which assist transfering information between JavaFXML scenes, or object classes.
+The other classes in the structure are helpers which assist in transfering information between JavaFXML scenes, or object classes.
 The main class is `Main.java`

 __Packaging for classes__: